-- Breakfast at 7:15 am: Granola with Fage plain Greek yogurt and a glass of water with Gold Standard whey protein.
+- Breakfast at 7:15 am: Granola with Fage plain Greek yogurt and water with Gold Standard whey protein.

 - Mid-morning snack at 9 am: Another protein drink.